 - 3. Restart the server by using the Cluster WebUI or the clpdown command. - 4.
-Run the rpm -e expressels command.
+Run the following command to delete the SELinux settings added for the EXPRESSCLUSTER Server, if SELinux is enabled and EXPRESSCLUSTER internal version is 5.1.2-1 or later.